-Cabell, a Whig, was the representative for Florida's 1st congressional district from 1851 to 1853.
+Cabell was the representative for Florida’s 1st congressional district and was a Whig.
+He served from 1851 to 1853.

 From Dec 1845 to Mar 1853, Cabell missed 535 of 1,547 roll call votes, which is 34.6%.
 This is worse than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1847-Mar 1848||101||29||28.7%||61st|